 About

-Charlie has studied with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
-His works find inspiration from composers like Lei Liang, Kaija Saariaho, Gérard Grisey, and Alfred Schnittke.
+Charlie has studied privately with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
+His works often find inspiration from composers like Lei Liang, Kaija Saariaho, Gérard Grisey, and Alfred Schnittke.
 Some of Charlie's influences can also be found in the songs and writings of Paul Simon.

 A list of all concert works can be found on the work list page